securitytxt/security-txt/draft-foudil-securitytxt.md

 # The Specification

-This document defines a text file to be placed in a known location that provides information for security researchers about the vulnerability disclosure practices of a particular organization in order to assist them in disclosing security vulnerabilities.
+This document defines a text file to be placed in a known location that provides information about the vulnerability disclosure practices of a particular organization.
+This is intended to help security researchers when disclosing security vulnerabilities.

 The file is named "security.txt", and this file MUST be placed under the /.well-known/ path ("/.well-known/security.txt") {{!RFC8615}} of a domain name or IP address for web